|Nutrition Facts (per serving)|

 Sponge cakes are deliciously light and make a perfect treat to serve with afternoon coffee or tea.
-I've also been known to cut a small slice for a breakfast treat the morning after much like a dry banana bread.
-Not only is this banana walnut sponge cake recipe butter and oil free, it is Passover-friendly.
+Not only is this banana walnut sponge cake recipe butter and oil-free, but it is also Passover-friendly.
 While most sponge cakes call for baking flour and some leavening agent like baking soda, baking powder, or cream of tartar.

 During Passover, Jewish families adhere to a strict no chametz diet or a diet free from leavened grains.
 Matzah, a flat unleavened bread product, becomes a staple food during Passover.
 Matzah is made from only water and flour and is therefore not enriched with fats or sweeteners like honey.
 In place of the traditional flour and leavening agents, this recipe calls for matzo cake meal and potato starch, which lends a unique texture and flavor to the cake and makes for a delicious Passover treat.